-See AISRS 4400, Engagements to Perform Agreed-Upon Procedures Engagements to Report Factual Findings.
-Regarding Financial Information, and ISRS 4410, Compilation Engagements
+2 See ASRS 4400 Agreed-Upon Procedures Engagements to Report Factual Findings.

-- (a) To obtain either reasonable assurance or limited assurance, as appropriate, about whether the subject matter information is free from material misstatement; - (b) To express a conclusion regarding the outcome of the measurement or evaluation of the underlying subject matter through a written report that conveys either a reasonable assurance or a limited assurance conclusion and describes the basis for the conclusion; (Ref: Para.
-A2) and - (c) To communicate further as required by this ISAEASAE and any other relevant ISAEASAEs. - 11.
-In all cases when reasonable assurance or limited assurance, as appropriate, cannot be obtained and a qualified conclusion in the assurance practitioner's assurance report is insufficient in the circumstances for purposes of reporting to the intended users, this ISAEASAE requires that the assurance practitioner disclaim a conclusion or withdraw (or resign) from the engagement, where withdrawal is possible under applicable law or regulation.
+11. In all cases when reasonable assurance or limited assurance, as appropriate, cannot be obtained and a qualified conclusion in the assurance practitioner's assurance report is insufficient in the circumstances for purposes of reporting to the intended users, this ASAE requires that the assurance practitioner disclaim a conclusion or withdraw (or resign) from the engagement, where withdrawal is possible under applicable law or regulation.